IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

 ##### 4. Get API Key from Open Weather

-Since the application we are using accesses weather information from [Open Weather](https://home.openweathermap.org), we will have to get
+Since the application we are using accesses weather information from [Open Weather](https://home.openweathermap.org), we will have to get API Key from Open Weather.

 - Register at [Open Weather](https://home.openweathermap.org/users/sign_up), if not already registered.